amrkhaledccd/news-search/README.md

 <li>Run search-app by typeing <code>npm install</code> for the first time then type <code>npm start</code></li>
   <li>Open a browser and type <code>http://localhost:3000</code></li>
 </ul>

-# Video
-Click on the below image to watch a video of the running app

 # Data
 The indexed data is powered by https://rapidapi.com